Martín Maldonado: 2023

+Chicago White Sox

+On January 5, 2024, Maldonado signed a one-year, $4.25 million contract with the Chicago White Sox that also contained a club option for 2025.
+In 48 games for the White Sox, he batted .119/.174/.230 with four home runs and 11 RBI.
+Maldonado was designated for assignment by the White Sox on July 17.
+He was released by the organization on July 21.

+Following the 2024 season, Maldonado signed with the Leones del Escogido to play winter league baseball in the Dominican Professional Baseball League.

+San Diego Padres

+On January 16, 2025, Maldonado signed a minor league contract with the San Diego Padres.
+On March 27, the Padres selected Maldonado's contract after he made the team's Opening Day roster.
+In 64 appearances for San Diego, he slashed .204/.245/.327 with four home runs and 12 RBI.
+On July 31, Maldonado and Trenton Brooks were designated for assignment by the Padres following multiple trade deadline moves.
+He was released after clearing waivers on August 6.
+On September 1, Maldonado re-signed with the Padres on a minor league contract.
+On September 30, the Padres added Maldonado to their active roster ahead of their Wild Card Series matchup against the Chicago Cubs.

+On October 18, 2025, Maldonado announced his retirement from professional baseball.

 International career

 During the 2023 World Baseball Classic (WBC), Maldonado caught an ongoing perfect game versus Israel, which ended by a 10–0 final when he scored on a walk-off hit in the bottom of the eighth inning that invoked the tournament's mercy rule.
 However, it did not qualify as an official perfect game per the Elias Sports Bureau, due to lasting fewer than nine innings.
 The game was started by José De León and De León was relieved by Yacksel Ríos, Edwin Díaz, and Duane Underwood Jr.

 Defense and preparation

 He spent his first six seasons as a backup catcher in Milwaukee.
 Maldonado's throwing arm has attracted praise, as he dispatched 19 of 48 would-be basestealers during the 2021 season, the fourth-best caught-stealing percentage in the league.
 When it came to his framing, however, he has been rated a below-average pitch framer; in October 2020 Fangraphs rated him -2.1 in framing, worse than the average catcher, and Baseball Savant rated him the 38th percentile of MLB catchers in framing.
 Primarily known for his defense and pitch-calling, as of 2021 he had not hit well in his career (.290 on-base percentage).